-It’s important that you know that these steps can be applied to any style of Christmas tree that you like.
-So we’ll go through the steps looking at examples from all of the trees instead of just concentrating on one.
+It’s important that you know that these steps can be applied to any style or theme of Christmas tree that you like.
+Since that’s the case, we’ll go through the steps looking at examples from all of the trees instead of just concentrating on one.

 Step 1: Ready The Tree & Gather Supplies